-The Ohio Psychiatric Physicians Association (OPPA) was founded in 1950 as the third district branch of the American Psychiatric Association (APA).
-It is incorporated under the State of Ohio as a not-for-profit, scientific, organization.
+The Ohio Psychiatric Physicians Association (OPPA) was founded in 1950 as the third district branch of the American Psychiatric Association (APA), whose more than 1,000 physician members specialize in the diagnosis, treatment and prevention of mental illnesses, including substance use disorders.
+The OPPA is incorporated under the State of Ohio as a not-for-profit, scientific, organization.
 It is a medical specialty society with more than 1,000 psychiatric physician members located throughout Ohio.

 - to promote the common professional interests of its members;